esciencecenter-digital-skills/research-software-support/modules/documentation/slides_documentation.md

 - **User documentation**
 <!-- .element: class="fragment" data-fragment-index="1" -->
   - What does the software do?
 How can it be used?
-How to install it?
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - **Developer documentation**
 <!-- .element: class="fragment" data-fragment-index="2" -->